drhuangliwei/An-Attention-based-Spatiotemporal-LSTM-Network-for-Next-POI-Recommendation/README.md

 # Citation
 If you use AT-LSTM in your research, please cite our paper:

-An Attention-based Spatiotemporal LSTM Network for Next POI Recommendation
+Liwei Huang, Yutao Ma, Shibo Wang,Yanbo Liu.
+An Attention-based Spatiotemporal LSTM Network for Next POI Recommendation.
+IEEE Transactions on Services Computing.
+Accepted